libp2p/js-libp2p-relay-server/README.md

 DISCOVERY_TOPICS='_peer-discovery._app1._pubsub,_peer_discovery._app2._pubsub'
 ```

 Please note that you should expose expose the used ports with the docker run command.
-The default ports used are `8003` for the metrics and `150003` for the websockets listener
+The default ports used are `8003` for the metrics and `150003` for the websockets listener.

+Configuration example:

 ```sh
 docker build NAME -t libp2p-relay